tiation/grieftodesign/README.md

 4. **Share the link everywhere**
    If this is seen by 1000 people, and one of them stops a tragedy — it worked.

----

-## License

-Creative Commons Attribution 4.0 (CC BY 4.0)
-You may copy, remix, share, and build upon this work — even commercially — so long as you credit the origin.

-## Final Word

-If you are reading this and the original author is gone:
-Keep going.
-Don’t let it end here.
-Build something that makes future grief unnecessary.

-Because once you see your loved ones loss the only real justice is prevention.

-– Blueprint published 2025
-– Originator: a parent, a builder, a witness

-> "We start again — not from zero, but from loss."

 ## Transferred Content and Case Studies

 This repository now includes additional documentation transferred from related projects that demonstrate grief-to-design principles in action: